-Course objectives To introduce students to the essential aspects of the various and complex influences between transport infrastructure, space, and environmental impacts.
+Course: TRAFFIC, SPACE AND ENVIRONMENT Course code: P-504 Pre-requisites: Hours of Act tive Classes: 4 Course status: optional The course consists of: lectures - seminars ECTS: exercises.
+U seminars: Course objectives To introduce students to the essential aspects of the various and complex influences between transport infrastructure, space, and environmental impacts.
 Furthermore, students should be able to objectively evaluate the different starting points and arguments in integrated decision-making process on the future spatial units, in accordance with the principles of sustainable development.
 Syllabus Plans, programs, strategic documents regarding traffic, space and environmental impact: features, types, components, development methodology, adoption and implementation.
 Laws, regulations (conventions), institutions (organizations), public participation and other entities in the drafting and implementation of plans and other important documents: the level of municipalities, regions, countries, international level - especially the European Union.
 Processing of some important topics related to the mutual impact of traffic, space and the environment: - traffic infrastructure or design of traffic networks in relation to the character and objects of spatial planning - policy instruments of spatial planning, transportation (mobility) and the impact on the environment while respecting the principles of sustainable development - economy, social and other issues.
 Dealing with specific thematic areas.
 Review and examples of using evaluation methods in the evaluation of alternatives and plans Student obligations The participation of students in all aspects of teaching including the preparation and presentation of a seminar paper.
 Exam The exam is written and oral.
 Assessment 70% during semester, 30% final exam.
-Literature Essential: Reference material made of a lecturer.
-Documents and other sources and laws (international conventions) regarding transportation planning and related infrastructure, space, and sustainable development and environmental protection: -International: UN, EU, OECD and other international organizations, -On the national level (strategies, plans, status reports, etc.), - Zagreb: OG - At the level of regional and local governments (programs, plans, decisions, etc.) - Official Gazette of the county and others Recommended: Our Common Future.
-World Commission for the Environment and Development N. York: UN, 1987. Črnjar, M.: Ekonomija i zaštita okoliša Zagreb: Školska knjiga i Rijeka: Glosa, 1997.
-Marinović-Uzelac, A.: Prostorno planiranje Zagreb: Dom i svijet, 2001.
-The World in 2020.
-Towards a New Globale Age. - Paris: OECD, 1997.
-Welt im Wandel: Strategien zur Bewaeltigung globaler Umweltrisiken.
-W. B. der BRegierung.
+Literature Essential: 1.
+Reference material made of a lecturer. - Documents and other sources and laws (international conventions) regarding transportation planning and related infrastructure, space, and sustainable development and environmental protection: -International: UN, EU, OECD and other international organizations, -On the national level (strategies, plans, status reports, etc.), - Zagreb: OG - At the level of regional and local governments (programs, plans, decisions, etc.) - Official Recommended: 1.
+Our Common Future.
+World Commission for the Environment and Development N. York: UN, 1987.
+2. Črnjar, M.: Ekonomija i zaštita okoliša Zagreb: Školska knjiga i Rijeka: Glosa, 1997.
+3. Marinović-Uzelac, A.: Prostorno planiranje Zagreb: Dom i svijet, 2001.
+4. The World in 2020.
+Towards a New Globale Age Paris: OECD, 1997.
+5. Welt im Wandel: Strategien zur Bewaeltigung globaler Umweltrisiken.
+W. B. der B Regierung.
 Berlin: Springer, 1997.
-Health and Environment in Suistainable Development World Health Organization, 1997.
-Marinović-Uzelac, A.: Prostorno planiranje Zagreb: Dom i svijet, 2001.
+6. Health and Environment in Suistainable Development World Health Organization, 1997.